Rutherglen and Cambuslang

-Rutherglen and Cambuslang is a constituency of the Scottish Parliament bcovering part of the council area of South Lanarkshire.
-It will elect one Member of the Scottish Parliament (MSP) by the first past the post method of election.
+Rutherglen and Cambuslang is a constituency of the Scottish Parliament covering part of the council area of South Lanarkshire.
+It elects one Member of the Scottish Parliament (MSP) by the first past the post method of election.
 Under the additional-member electoral system used for elections to the Scottish Parliament, it is also one of eight constituencies in the Glasgow electoral region, which elects seven additional members, in addition to eight constituency MSPs, to produce a form of proportional representation for the region as a whole.

-The seat was created at the second periodic review of Scottish Parliament boundaries in 2025, and will be first contested at the 2026 Scottish Parliament election.
-It covers the area of the former Rutherglen constituency, along with a very small portion of the Uddingston and Bellshill constituency.
+The seat was created at the second periodic review of Scottish Parliament boundaries in 2025, and covers the area of the former Rutherglen constituency, along with a very small portion of the Uddingston and Bellshill constituency.
+It was first contested at the 2026 Scottish Parliament election, when it was won by Clare Haughey of the Scottish National Party: Haughey was the incumbent member for the former seat of Rutherglen prior to this election.

 Electoral region

 The other seven constituencies of the Glasgow region are Glasgow Anniesland, Glasgow Baillieston and Shettleston, Glasgow Cathcart and Pollok, Glasgow Central, Glasgow Easterhouse and Springburn, Glasgow Kelvin and Maryhill, and Glasgow Southside.
 The region covers most of the Glasgow City council area, and a north-western portion of the South Lanarkshire council area.